grip-on-software/monetdb-import/Database_structure.md

         is a specialized sprint.
     -   **start_date** - TIMESTAMP: Moment in time at which the sprint starts or is set to start.
 May differ from the actual start time (but usually not by more than a day).
+This is NULL if the start date is not yet known.
     -   **end_date** - TIMESTAMP: Moment in time at which the sprint ends or is set to end.
 May be a projected date from the start and thus has a time which is not always correct, but is usually close to the real date.
+This is NULL if the end date is not yet known.
     -   **complete_date** - TIMESTAMP: Moment in time at which the tasks in the sprint are completed.
-This may be different than the latest change to an issue within the sprint, and may be not provided for all sprints.
+This may be different from the latest change to an issue within the sprint, and is NULL if it is not provided for the sprint.

 -   **project**: The projects that were collected and additional